droganov/Coffee-Flow/readme.md

 CoffeeFlow
 ==========

 Simple and powerful coverflow JavaScript component written in CoffeeScript.
+You should see how it works [here](http://droganov.github.com/Coffee-Flow/).

 Setup
 -----